Mattheus Uys Krige was born on 4 February 1910 on the farm Bontebokskloof near

 Uys married actor Lydia Lindeque in 1937, which stimulated his interest in theatre.

 During World War II he followed the allies as a war- correspondent to North Africa.
-He was taken prison by the Germans and held for two years in a prisoner camp in Italy before he managed to escape.
+He was taken prisoner by the Germans and held for two years in a prisoner camp in Italy before he managed to escape.
 Italian farmers and shepherds helped him to hide in the mountains until he was able to make contact with the allied troops (Described in The way out, 1946).
 For several months he roamed Europe, especially Italy, France and England, as a military observer for the allies.

 Back in South Africa he dedicated his time mainly to writing and settled first in Johannesburg, then in Cape Town and Onrusrivier, where he lived for the last 18 years of his life.
 His friends, Marjorie and Jan Rabie lived in nearby Vermont.